aimirza/PedsMSMetagenomics2020/README.md

-# Analysis Workflow and Supplimentary Information
+# Analysis Workflow and Supplementary Information

 In this repository you will find the [analysis workflow](essential_workflow.md) and detailed information on the log-ratio statistical method for the following study: